-1,188 people were executed in the US from 1977 through 2009, primarily by means of lethal injection.
+Since 1977, one year after the US Supreme Court reaffirmed the constitutionality of the death penalty, more than 1,480 people have been executed, primarily by means of lethal injection.
 Most death penalty cases involve the execution of murderers although capital punishment can also be applied for treason, espionage, and other crimes.

 Proponents of the death penalty say it is an important tool for preserving law and order, deters crime, and costs less than life imprisonment.
 They argue that retribution or “an eye for an eye” honors the victim, helps console grieving families, and ensures that the perpetrators of heinous crimes never have an opportunity to cause future tragedy.